“Oh you get to travel the world all the time, that is so awesome!” is the reaction of most of my friends and family. And yes travel is awesome!

 Your overnight train-ride includes a carriage full of Russian workers drinking vodka and singing all night.

-Your cheap rental car in Bali is a great deal until you find out that the brakes aren’t working!
+Your cheap rental car in Bali is a great deal until you find out that the brakes aren’t working whilst your rolling down a massive hill!

-The Indian taxi driver with bloodshot eyes will drive you across Delhi without using breaks, blinkers or stopping for red lights.
+The Indian taxi driver with bloodshot eyes will drive you across Delhi without using brakes, blinkers or stopping for red lights.

 And the taxi car in Cuba is missing part of the floor so you can see most of the road underneath.
 A real insight into Havana, don’t you think?